LinsFood | by Azlin Bloor

 Christmas Drinks

 As mentioned on Day 1, many guests tend to bring a bottle.
-If you are making dinner, just make sure to mention this to one of your guests, just to make sure.
+If you are making dinner, just make sure to mention this to your guests, just to make sure.

 My father-in-law brings the drinks, so that’s something I don’t have to worry about.